 What the tide refused to take

-Here the project’s thesis takes material form: that waste, slowly absorbed by its surroundings, becomes vestige.
-The objects on display stand as physical evidence of an altered planetary metabolism in which human refuse resists natural integration.
+Here, one of the project’s central theses takes material form: waste, slowly absorbed by its surroundings, begins to transform into vestige.
+The objects on display reveal an altered planetary metabolism, where human debris resists natural integration and persists as active remnants of the present.

 Anthropocene Findings